Efficient Black-Box Fault Localization for System-Level Test Code Using Large Language Models: Evaluation

-\Finding{Our findings for RQ3, along with RQ2 results, demonstrate that pruning faulty test code using our estimated traces speeds up FL and reduces token usage, while maintaining similar FL performance to the original test case.
-Notably, \(\text{CSR}(T_{1,dbt=\text{NEXE}} \cap T_2)\), which applies the most extensive pruning, achieves the greatest reduction in inference time---up to 34\%--- thereby enhancing localization efficiency and mitigating the risk of exceeding the LLM's context window limit.}
+\Finding{Our findings for RQ2 demonstrate that our proposed LLM-based approach, which, to the best of our knowledge, is the first TCFL technique applied to industrial test cases, is capable of identifying faults effectively at various levels of code granularity.
+Our approach prunes unnecessary test code without execution while preserving FL performance. \annotate{C2.2}While we do not indeed observe substantial differences in FL accuracy across the variants of our estimated traces, they provide significant speedups (up to 34\%) and significantly reduce token usage (up to 31\%), mitigating the risk of exceeding the LLM's context window limit and decreasing the cost for commercial LLMs.
+In particular, \(\text{CSR}(T_{1,dbt=\text{NEXE}} \cap T_2)\), which applies the most extensive pruning, achieves the greatest reduction in inference time---up to 34\%--- thereby enhancing localization efficiency and mitigating the risk of exceeding the LLM's context window limit.
+As explained above, we propose top-3 block-level FL using our CFG-based pruning technique as a pragmatic FL setting, achieving 34\% precision, 60.9\% recall, and 81\% hit rate.
+The practical implications of these results will be discussed in \autoref{Discussion}. }